indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualPrivateClouds/AboutVPCInstances/ManagingAccessControlonVPCSubnets.md

 You can create a custom ACL by clicking the **ADD ACCESS CONTROL LIST** button and assigning a name to the ACL.
 An ACL is a collection of individual traffic control rules that must be configured after the ACL is created.

 Any available ACL (existing or new) can be viewed in detail by clicking its name in the list.
-This will display a list of rules that govern ingress (incoming) and egress (outgoing) traffic for the subnet.
+This displays a list of rules that govern ingress (incoming) and egress (outgoing) traffic for the subnet.
 From this section, you can create new rules or delete existing ones.

 ![Managing Access Control on VPC Subnets](img/ManagingAccessControlonVPCSubnets2.png)